Easy Advent Calendar Craft

 This easy advent calendar craft takes under an hour to make.
 Use leftover gift wrap and fill with a few sweets, to make a great cheap decoration or gift.

 “Some people’ may say its too early to start thinking about Christmas.
-Indeed there are 2 schools of thought even in PaintSewGlueChew towers.
-Half of the team (comprising Mr PaintSewGlueChew and my son), think Christmas should not be planned for or executed before the 23rd Dec.
+And indeed there are 2 schools of thought even in PaintSewGlueChew towers, where half of the team (comprising Mr PaintSewGlueChew and my son), think Christmas should not be planned for or executed before the 23rd Dec.
 At the earliest.

 Suffice to say, now that halloween is out the way, preparations here s start for Christmas.
 This easy advent calendar crafts is one such craft.
 Its so easy, we can make a few to give to friends before the start of December.

 - Christmas Paper in 4 -5 different patterns.
 Left over gift wrap or Christmas paper from last year works perfectly.

 - 24 “presents” small enough to fit in the pouches

 - Hole Punch

 Cut the paper into 24 equal squares (around 15cm square).

 Place double sided tape along three sides of the pieces of paper.
 Roll the paper into a tube, and secure the middle piece of tap to the side that has no tape.
 Squeeze one of the ends together, and secure with tape, before turning the other end 90 degrees, squeezing and taping that end.